Language

-The Kruger National Park is arguably the oldest wildlife reserve in the world.
-It was proclaimed in 1898, made a World Heritage Site in 2001 and today covers an area the size of Wales.
-The ‘Kruger area’ and a ‘Kruger safari’ comprise the massive national park itself (it spans a colossal 19 500km² / 7 500mi²) and the park’s surrounding private reserves, which consist of household names like Timbavati, Sabi Sand and Thornybush and others like Klaserie and Manyaleti.
-In this helpful guide, we explain the differences between a safari in the national park and the private reserves plus why our clients prefer going private.
+The Kruger National Park is also arguably the oldest wildlife reserve in the world – it was proclaimed in 1898, made a World Heritage Site in 2001, and today covers an area the size of Wales.
+The ‘Kruger area' and a ‘Kruger safari' comprise the massive national park itself (spanning a colossal 19 500km² / 7 500mi²) and the park's surrounding private reserves, which consist of household names like Timbavati, Sabi Sand and Thornybush and others like Klaserie and Manyaleti.

 PRIVATE RESERVES | NATIONAL PARK | ||||